 Southend Airport to remain closed after ‘fireball’ crash

-Essex Police said they were alerted shortly before 4pm on Sunday to ‘reports of a collision involving one 12-metre plane’ at the airport.
+Essex Police said they were alerted shortly before 4pm on Sunday to ‘reports of a collision involving one 12m plane’ at the airport

 London Southend Airport will remain closed until further notice after a plane crashed in a “fireball”.